autowarefoundation/autoware-documentation/docs/design/autoware-architecture-v1/interfaces/autoware/vehicle-status-turn-indicators-status.md

 ## Message

 The `stamp` field is the status received time or hardware time such as VCU.
 In the case of periodic publication, use the latest time, not the last status change.
-For the `report` field, use the valid gear values listed above.
+For the `report` field, use the valid values listed above.

 ## Errors

-If the status cannot be received or an unknown value is received, stop publishing the topic and report the error as diagnostics.
+If the status cannot be received or an unknown status is received, stop publishing the topic and report the error as diagnostics.

 ## Support